 As a proud member of the Consortium for Computing Sciences in Colleges, CCSC:Central Plains holds a yearly regional meeting enabling faculty from throughout the Central Plains area to gather to learn, network, and get energized about teaching and new developments in the Computing disciplines.

-- Our Call For Papers is now available for your reading pleasure.
+- Our 2020 Call for Participation is now available for your downloading and reading pleasure!